-12.8 Minimum Over Rates
+12.9 Minimum Over Rates

-- 12.8.1 The minimum over rate to be achieved in all Matches shall be 14.11 overs per hour. - 12.8.2 The actual over rate shall be calculated at the end of each innings by the umpires. - 12.8.3 In calculating the actual over rate for the match, allowances shall be given as follows: - 12.8.3.1 The time lost as a result of treatment given to a player by authorised medical personnel on the field of play; - 12.8.3.2 The time lost as a result of a player being required to leave the field as a result of a serious injury; - 12.8.3.3 The time taken for all third umpire referrals and consultations and any umpire or player reviews; - 12.8.3.4 The time lost as a result of time wasting by the batting side; and - 12.8.3.5 The time lost due to all other circumstances that are beyond the control of the fielding side.
+- 12.9.1 The minimum over rate to be achieved in the match shall be 15 overs per hour. - 12.9.2 The actual over rate shall be calculated at the end of the match by the umpires and shall be the average rate which is achieved by the fielding team across both of the batting team's innings. - 12.9.3 In calculating the actual over rate for the match, allowances will be given as follows: - 12.9.3.1 The time lost as a result of treatment given to a player by an authorised medical personnel on the field of play; - 12.9.3.2 The time lost as a result of a player being required to leave the field as a result of a serious injury; - 12.9.3.3 The time taken for all third umpire referrals and consultations and any umpire or player reviews; - 12.9.3.4 The time lost as a result of time wasting by the batting side; and - 12.9.3.5 The time lost due to all other circumstances that are beyond the control of the fielding side. - 12.9.3.6 2 minutes per wicket taken, provided that such wicket results in the subsequent batsmen immediately commencing his innings.
+For the avoidance of any doubt, no time allowance will be given for the final wicket of an innings or where a wicket falls immediately prior to any interval: - 12.9.3.7 4 minutes per drinks break taken. - 12.9.4 The following conditions shall also be factored into the over rate calculation at the end of the match: